ericwan1/kmusic-recos/README.md

 3. Run `export FLASK_APP=app` or `set FLASK_APP=app` if you are using the latter.
 4. Then run `flask run`.
 5. Following the output from step 4, you will notice that the framework is most likely running on the default port (5000).
 Follow the url provided `http://127.0.0.1:5000` and you can begin playing around with the site!

+### Some Details
+- The model uses nearest neighbors.
+Scraping was done using the Spotipy API, and a basic analysis notebook is also [included](https://github.com/ericwan1/kmusic-recos/blob/main/recc_eda.ipynb).
+- Flask was selected due to ease of set up, features, and easy integration with the code I already wrote.

 ### Data Dictionary